Romanian name: Compound names

+Name genders

 Romanian male given names end in a consonant (Adrian, Ion, Paul, Ștefan, Victor) or in any vowel other than -a (Alexandru, Andrei, Mihai), with some exceptions (Mircea, Mihnea), while almost all female names end in -a (Ana, Elena, Ioana, Maria), with only very few exceptions such as Carmen.
 This is most easily seen in the male-female name pairs: Gabriel-Gabriela, Ioan-Ioana, George-Georgiana, Mihai-Mihaela, Nicolae-Nicoleta, etc.

+Common names

 The most common Romanian name is Maria, with approximately 1.38 million females having it as one of their given names.
 Also, almost 1.37 million Romanians have Ion, Ioan and Ioana as one of their given names.
 The most common names are: